-As noted in Parts B and C of this submission, the target revenue is determined to recover the forward looking efficient costs of providing covered services that are made up of reference services and non-reference services.
+As noted in Parts B and C of this document, the target revenue is determined to recover the forward looking efficient costs of providing covered services that are made up of reference services and non-reference services.
 Costs relating to the provision of non-reference services are recovered from customers on a fee for service basis.
-The remainder of the target revenue is recovered from reference tariffs and capital contributions in accordance with the capital contributions policy.
+The remainder of the target revenue is recovered through reference tariffs and through capital contributions in accordance with the capital contributions policy.

-Reference tariffs are designed to recover the target revenue in each year, based on forecast data.
-However, as noted in section 8.4 of Part B and section 7.4 of Part C of this submission, the price control includes various mechanisms that may permit Western Power to recover certain unforeseen costs that may arise during the access arrangement period.
-Moreover, the actual revenue collected by the company will be a function of actual, rather than forecast energy volumes.
-For these reasons, the maximum revenue that the company is permitted to collect each year under the price control may differ from the target revenue.
+Reference tariffs are designed to recover the costs of providing reference services in each year, based on forecast energy volumes.
+However, the actual revenue collected by the company will be a function of actual, rather than forecast energy volumes.
+For these reasons, the maximum revenue that the company is to collect each year under the price control may differ from the target revenue.

-Notwithstanding this however, the methods of determining the company's target revenue67 and tariffs ensures that the revenue generated through the sale of covered services recovers an amount that meets the forward-looking and efficient costs of providing covered services, including a return on investment commensurate with the commercial risks involved.
+Notwithstanding this however, the methods of determining the company's target revenue58 and tariffs ensure that the revenue generated through the sale of covered services recovers an amount that meets the forward-looking and efficient costs of providing covered services, including a return on investment commensurate with the commercial risks involved.